Spring Refresh Sale: 20% off bundles and 15% off mattresses

 The Mint is constructed of three layers of polyfoam.
 The top two layers use Tuft & Needle’s proprietary T&N Adaptive foam, while the support layer uses high-density polyfoam.

-Micro Polyamide and Polyester Blend with Embedded Antimicrobial Protection
+Micro Polyamide and Polyester Blend with Embedded Antimicrobial Protection (Removable and Machine-Washable)

 3″ Polyfoam (Adaptive Foam, Graphite- and Gel-Infused)